pedrocurvo/TheTraitors/docs/source/api.rst

        Provide a list of fellow traitor IDs to this agent (only for traitors).
        """

-   def set_prompt(self, prompt):
+   def add_to_memory(self, content, section=None):
        """
-       Set the current prompt for the agent.
+       Add content to the agent's structured memory system with categorization.
        """

-   def add_to_memory(self, content, label=None):
+   def get_formatted_memory(self):
        """
-       Add content to the agent's memory, optionally with a label.
-       """

-   def call_llm(self, prompt):
-       """
-       Call the LLM client to generate a response.
+       Format the structured memory into a string for the LLM prompt.
        """

    def is_traitor(self):